|Nanook's Campfire Tales|

 Scooter and Hal and I hatched the plan over the cold winter --- a five-day trip on the Machias River in south-eastern Maine.
 It had been too long since our last trip together.
 We were unstoppable, the dates were set in stone.

 Then Scooter fell off the roof of his Humble Hovel down in snow-bound New Hampshire, effectively scuttling his paddling season for 2011.
-Tough break.
-But Hal, true to his word, made the long haul to New Brunswick from Hubbardston, Massachusetts, and off we went, on the Main Southwest Miramichi in mid-May.
+Tough break, change of plans.
+Hal, true to his word, made the long haul to New Brunswick from Hubbardston, Massachusetts, and off we went, on the Main Southwest Miramichi in mid-May.

 Now, Hal is a veteran paddler who has run countless rivers, an accomplished woodsman and a fine friend as well.
 Scooter, however, claims Hal always travels bringing in a headwind before and a rain cloud right behind.